mbshbn/Lidar-Radar-sensor-fusion-for-pedestrian-prediction-using-EKF/README.md

 # EKF-for-pedestrian-prediction

-The goal is here to locate the pedestrian in front of a self driving car using the measurements.
+The goal is here to locate the pedestrian in front of a self driving car using the Radar and Lidar measurements.

+In the following you see
+* Kalman filter for 1D motion
+* Kalman filter for Lidar (Laser) measurements
+* Extended Kalman filter for Radar measurements
+* Sensor fusion (EKF) for Laser and Radar measurements
+* Validation of estimation using Root Mean Square Error (RSME)

-## Eigen library
+### Eigen library
 For this project the [Eigen library](http://eigen.tuxfamily.org/index.php?title=Main_Page), which is linear algebra library, is used.
 To be able to use the Eigen library you need to
 * Add the path for the header files
 * Add the path for the actual code (i.e. the library)